 Transitional Services Unit-

-is monitored by the staff graduates to provide secure housing and effective medical arrangement very before to the offender’s arrival.
+TSU is monitored by the staff graduates to provide secure housing and effective medical arrangement very before to the offender’s arrival.
 Men’s Supportive Services is an opportunity provided for HIV positive men to participate in educational programs, individual counseling.
-This program is funded by NYS department of Health and AIDS Institute to offer housing, training for jobs and also women’s supportive service is also conducted.
+This program is funded by the NYS Department of Health and AIDS Institute to offer housing, training for jobs and also women’s supportive service is also conducted.

 Exponents is licensed by OASAS (Office of Alcohol and Substance Abuse Services).

 On a positive scale, it is funded by both the government and private organization in large scale.
 About 82% of the funds are used for the client’s welfare and rest is used for management programs.
 The program is a well-known organization with no negative criticism.

 It is located at 151 West 26th Street, New York City, NY.
 To call the administrative officer, please dial: (212) 243-3434.
 For further information about this organization, please visit www.exponents.org.